 No, a referral is not required.
 Your Psychologist may contact your General Practitioner to discuss aspects of your health, but this will be discussed and approved by yourself beforehand.

-Since the 1st November 2006, Medicare can provide rebates for patients with a Mental Health Disorder who are treated by a Registered Psychologist.
+Medicare can provide rebates for patients with a Mental Health Disorder who are treated by a Registered Psychologist.
 The client must be referred by their GP, psychiatrist or paediatrician who must also review progress after 6 sessions with the psychologist.
 If referred by a GP, the doctor must complete a GP Mental Health Care Plan with the patient (which usually takes 30-40 minutes), register it with Medicare and forward a copy to the psychologist.
 Clients will be allowed to claim a maximum of 10 sessions per calendar year (1st Jan to 31st Dec) for individual counselling/therapy and 10 sessions of group therapy with a registered psychologist.

 More information about Medicare rebates, including a full list of Mental Health Disorders that are claimable under this scheme, is obtainable from the Consumer fact sheet on the APS website www.psychology.org.au.